-How to Freeze Cooked Thanksgiving Turkey
+How to Freeze Leftover Thanksgiving Turkey

+This is how I fill my need for turkey after the holidays are long gone- I make a big bird- the biggest I can find and then I portion off the meat for Thanksgiving dinner and two days after.
 The rest of the meat is removed from the bird and put into individual freezer bags with a bit of turkey broth and then placed into a Tupperware container and into the freezer.
-If you couldn’t tell, I go to great lengths to make sure freezer burn won’t touch my turkey.
+Clearly, I go to great lengths to make sure freezer burn won’t touch my turkey.

 When you’re ready to re-live Thanksgiving in the spring, just pull out a bag of turkey and let it defrost in the fridge.
 Then heat, and eat!